dustinpfister/phaser3_start/README.md

 * ( done ) common setSpritePath function for player and people
 * ( done ) logic for createing paths for people sprites
 * ( done ) getRandomMapPos function

+* (      ) If a person goes out of bounds have them respawn
+* (      ) Have people spawn at map spawn location

 * (      ) keep people from spawning into walls, and going to walls
 * (      ) when a person hits the player, have them stop for a while, then get a new location to go to

 ```

 ## R1